Cod Alliance Treaty: The date of the treaty

-In 1982 The historian Brokken put the year of the treaty to 1350.
+In 1982, the historian Brokken dated the treaty to 1350.
 In 1998 the year 1350 was again defended by Van Wallene.
 He stated that the medieval extensive date description could only point to 1350, and that a later error could just as well be made in the year as in the day and month.
 As regards content he states that by 12 June 1351 the fight was not finished, and many Hooks were still in the county.
 In general, Wallene appreciates the text as a Cod alliance concluded on 23 May 1350, without William, who would have to join and seal it later.
 He furthermore states that Hendrik van Heemskerk could have been included in the treaty by his family member Gerard van Heemskerk, and that Jan van Noordeloos was a Cod member before his March 1351 pledge of fealty to Margret.
 He also states that Dordrecht and Geertruidenberg were members of an alliance in May 1350.
-With regard to the text, Wallene then continues by stating that the surviving manuscripts all give 23 May, and that Trinity Sunday 23 May can only refer to 1350.
+With regard to the text, Wallene then continues by stating that the surviving manuscripts all give 23 May, and that Trinity Sunday, 23 May, can only refer to 1350.
 As regards content, Wallene notes that some notable Cods from 1351 do not appear in it.
-These were: Gijsbrecht van Nijenrode (joined in November 1350, see above), Gerard of Herlaer and Gerard van Merxem (joined January 1351).
+These were: Gijsbrecht van Nijenrode (joined in November 1350, see above), Gerard of Herlaer, and Gerard van Merxem (joined January 1351).
 The latter two freed the count from his prison in Hainault in February 1351, and were then included in the county's council.
 Wallene sees only 1350 as compatible with the omission of these lords.
 The part played by the cities would also be strange with a date in 1351, because so little was agreed upon with regard to financial support and influence.
 Finally Wallene cites Brokken as claiming that the content of the treaty would have made it useless if it had been concluded in June 1351.